epi2me-labs/wf-clone-validation/README.md

 ## Running the workflow

-The `wf-plasmid-assembly` workflow can be controlled by the following parameters.
+The `wf-clone-validation` workflow can be controlled by the following parameters.
 The `fastq` parameter is the most important parameter: it is required to identify the location of the sequence files to be analysed.